 possible, including the month and day, if known.

-For older images, if the exact date is not know but you can make a pretty good guess for the date, use a "circa" date, e.g. "ca. 1934" or "ca. 1890."
-If you cannot make a relatively good guess, you may leave the field blank (but you should try to guess a date).
+For older images, if the exact date is not known but you can make a pretty good guess for the date, use a "circa" date, e.g. "ca. 1934" or "ca. 1890."

 [does not display to user]